-SP represents the design-build contract and it has already been signed with the JV of ARALI LLC & ZIMO LLC.
-Preliminary design is being served as the basis for the development of detailed design.
+SP is being implemented based on the design-build contract already been signed with the JV of ARALI LLC & ZIMO LLC.
+Preliminary design will lay basis for the development of detailed design.

 1.3 Legislation and Regulations

 During the development of each piece of infrastructure, the relevant environmental norms and regulations will be respected to avoid or minimize negative impact on the public health and the natural environment.
 Based on the formal letters and consultations with MEPA, current activities under the SP are not subject to Environmental Impact Assessment.
 World Bank's OP/BP 4.01 Environmental Assessment and OP/BP 4.11